NateM135/NateM135.github.io/_posts/2020-12-21-thm-lian_yu.md

 You should find a way to Lian_Yu as we are planed.
 The Code Word is: vigilante
 ```

+After going through a few more wordlists, I realized that I was supposed to scan within island for another hidden directory.

 ```
 kali@kali:~/Desktop/thm/lian_yu$ gobuster dir -u 10.10.107.8/island -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt